 (LDP) to a person whose commercial driving privileges are disqualified.

-A commercial driver's license (CDL) holder whose general driving privileges have been
+A commercial driver's license (CDL) holder whose general driving privileges

 revoked for actions occurring in a noncommercial vehicle may apply for a limited

 There are specific conditions that allow a state to refuse to issue a probationary

 license to a CDL holder, which would permit the driver to operate a commercial

 vehicle.
 Our lawyers have years of experience in

 traffic law.
 We can help you apply for the issuance of a limited driving privilege

 for your CDL privileges and protect your source of income.